Pinus pinaster: Invasiveness

+Pinus pinaster is a popular topic in invasion ecology because of its problematic growth and spread in South Africa for the past 150 years after being imported into the region at the end of the 17th century (1685–1693).
+It was found spreading in the Cape Peninsula by 1772.
+Towards the end of the 18th century (1780), P. pinaster was widely planted, and at the beginning of the 19th century (1825–1830), P. pinaster was planted commercially as a timber resource and for the forestry industry.
+The pine tree species invades large areas and more specifically fynbos vegetation.
+Fynbos vegetation is a fire-prone shrubland vegetation that is found in the southern and southwest cape of South Africa.
+It is found in greater abundance close to watercourses.

 Results of invasion

 Pinus pinaster is a successful invasive species in South Africa.
 One of the results of its invasion in South Africa is a decrease in the biodiversity of the native environment.
 The increase of extinction rates of the native species is correlated with the introduction of these species to South Africa.
 Invasive species occupy habitats of native species often forcing them to extinction or endangerment.
 For example, invasive species have the potential to decrease the diversity of native plants by 50–86% in the Cape Peninsula of South Africa.
 P. pinaster is found in shrubland in South Africa; when compared to other environments, shrublands have the largest decline of species richness when invaded by an invasive species (Z=–1.33, p<0.001).
-Compared to graminoids; trees, annual herbs, and creepers have a larger effect on decline of species richness (Z=–3.78; p<0.001).
+Compared to graminoids, trees, annual herbs and creepers have a larger effect on decline of species richness (Z=–3.78; p<0.001).
 Lastly, compared to other countries, South Africa had the largest species richness decline when faced with invasive species.
 South Africa is not home to many insects and diseases that limit the population of P. pinaster back in its native habitat.
-Not only is there evidence that alien plant invasions decrease biodiversity, but there is also evidence that the location of P. pinaster increases its negative effect on the species richness.
+Not only is there evidence that alien plant invasions decrease biodiversity, but there is also evidence that the location of P. pinaster increases its negative effect on species richness.